ViralPlateViralPlate

 The best restaurant marketing ideas are not vague slogans.
 They are small campaigns that give a nearby customer a clear reason to visit, order, book, or ask a question.

-If you own an independent restaurant, start with one dish, one offer, one audience, and one channel.
-A campaign like "Tuesday lunch: spicy chicken bowl + free tea until 2 PM" is easier to execute than a broad plan like "post more on Instagram."
+If you own an independent restaurant, start with one verified dish, one offer, one audience, and one channel.
+A campaign like "[weekday lunch]: [verified dish] + [verified value-add] until [verified time]" is easier to execute than a broad plan like "post more on Instagram."

 Quick Answer: What Marketing Works Best for Restaurants?